-My website’s theme—growing with nature in mind—captures my approach to counselling, coaching, and psychotherapy.
+My website’s theme—growing with nature in mind—captures my approach to counselling, coaching, and therapy.
 I believe that each person has a true, inner nature (sometimes called the true self, or soul, or spirit) and that this nature yearns for expression (and growth) throughout an individual’s life.
 I also believe that each person’s inner nature has something important to offer the wider world.
 Each individual’s life purpose is tied to the intentions of her or his unique, inner nature.

 Living life in tune with inner nature means living authentically and on purpose.

 I believe that people often get psychologically “stuck” because they lose touch with their inner natures (though it is important to note that there are other factors which can also lead to being psychologically stuck).

 When a person loses contact with her or his true nature—and there are many understandable reasons for this, such as trauma, dysfunctional family dynamics, and societal expectations—it doesn’t go away.
 True self retreats into the unconscious.
 The psyche, unhappy with this unnatural arrangement, expresses its discontent through psychological symptoms like addiction, anxiety, and depression.

 My primary role as a counsellor, coach, and therapist is to help my clients reconnect with their true natures.
 I help each of my client’s unearth their true self, explore its many facets, and integrate it back into conscious, daily life.

 I firmly believe that healing, transformation, and fulfillment arise naturally as we understand, accept and integrate the various aspects of who we truly are.